 These many challenges will not be able to be taken up without close collaboration between those involved, in particular, clinicians, researchers, and designers of systems and transducers.

-For over twenty years, IMASONIC has been collaborating with many research laboratories and manufacturers of medical devices and has produced transducers for them for
+For thirty years, IMASONIC has been collaborating with many research laboratories and manufacturers of medical devices and has produced transducers for them for

 therapeutic applications, from laboratory research to clinical practice.